opil/documentation/docs/develop/RAN/opil_interfaces_ran.md

 ### Motion Assignment

  The MotionAssignment is exchanged on the motion_channel topic and contains attributes that influence the movement of the robot from the starting point (the actual position) to a destination (waypoint or goal).
-Each time one Motion Assignment is received, it is saved into a list.
+Each time one MotionAssignment is received, it is saved into a list.
  With the same message it is also possible to update an existing motion assignment.

 | Attribute name | ROS type | description |
 | --- | --- | --- |